mystic-stoat/ToGather-Wedding-Invitation/CONTRIBUTIONS.md

 - Integrated the existing Firebase password reset functionality into the Forgot Password workflow

 Christopher Nguyen:
-- Created the wireframe and prototype for the Spotify music feature
+- Added Spotify music integration to the invitation builder
-- Implemented Spotify music integration using share links, embedded playback, and invitation display settings
+- Added CSV guest list import and validation
-- Created the wireframe and prototype for the AI Wedding Planner feature
+- Created wireframes and prototypes for the Spotify music, CSV guest import, and AI Wedding Planner features

 Kris Pritchett: